Emirates offers complimentary hotel stay for Dubai-bound passengers

-New Delhi, March 8 (IANS) To lure more passengers travelling to Dubai, Emirates has offered special fares, free additional baggage allowance and up to complimentary hotel stay from March 15 to June 30.
+New Delhi: To lure more passengers travelling to Dubai, Emirates has offered special fares, free additional baggage allowance and up to complimentary hotel stay from March 15 to June 30.

 According to the airline, travellers booking return economy class tickets to Dubai from March 8 to 28, for travel between March 15 and June 30 are eligible for "a complimentary one-night stay at the JW Marriot Marquis".